mpnally/Terrifically-Simple-JSON/README.md

 ### The end

 That is it for the required part of Terrifically Simple JSON.
-There follows a description of an optional extension.
+The next section describes an optional extension.

 ### <a name="datatypes"></a>Datatypes

 Terrifically Simple JSON offers an optional generalization of the `_id` concept for handling any datatype that is not built into JSON.
-One of the challenges of JSON is that it only supports 3 useful datatypes: number, string, and boolean (the null value is the unique member of a 4th datatype).
+One of the challenges of JSON is that it only supports 3 major datatypes: number, string, and boolean (the null value is the unique member of a 4th datatype).
 The two most common
-datatypes in Web API programming that are not covered by JSON are date and URI.
+datatypes in Web API programming that are not covered by JSON are date/time and URI.
 Unless you are willing to invent extensions or conventions on top of JSON, the best you can do is to encode them as strings.
 The [example above](#explicit-urls) shows how the `_id` property can be used in Terrifically Simple JSON to encode URLs more precisely, at some cost to simplicity and ease-of-programming.
 This idea can be extended to other datatypes.
 The following two Terrifically Simple JSON examples are equivalent.